isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     //    requires Sortable<T>   // of type T which is the name of a type void sort(T&);             // that is Sortable"

-    template<Sortable T>       // Better (assuming language support for concepts): "The parameter is of type T void sort(T&);             // which is Sortable"
+    template<Sortable T>       // Better (assuming support for concepts): "The parameter is of type T void sort(T&);             // which is Sortable"

-    void sort(Sortable&);      // Best (assuming language support for concepts): "The parameter is Sortable"
+    void sort(Sortable&);      // Best (assuming support for concepts): "The parameter is Sortable"

 The shorter versions better match the way we speak.
 Note that many templates don't need to use the `template` keyword.